 Older and low-cost bikes tend to use frictional resistance which is essentially a set of brake pads that rub against the flywheel when you dial it in.
-This offers a pre-set, constant resistance that has its own advantages; the (frictional) resistance is usually hard, felt instantly and the simplicity of the design keeps costs low.
-The cons however, outweigh the pros in our opinion.
+This offers a preset, constant resistance that has its advantages; the (frictional) resistance is usually hard, felt instantly and the simplicity of the design keeps costs low.
+The cons, however, outweigh the pros in our opinion.
 The first con is that that the brakes must eventually be replaced as they wear out.
 Secondly, friction resistance usually creates a lot of noise.

 This is where magnetic resistance comes in.
 Magnets enable smooth, progressive resistance with minimal noise.
-This is further complimented by a belt-drive system in high-end bikes, which replaces chain-drive and reduces noise and maintenance even more.
+This is further complemented by a belt-drive system in high-end bikes, which replaces chain-drive and reduces noise and maintenance even more.
 You usually also get more levels of resistance to choose from.
 It is for these reasons that we recommend selecting a bike with magnetic resistance when possible.

 It goes without saying that you must make sure you have enough room before you order a bike!
 Sometimes we miss the most obvious of things though and so it’s worth reiterating this point.
 Decide on a spot for your new exercise bike and compare the dimensions with those of the bike.
-You don’t really want to have to move these around once you’ve picked a spot.
-This is particularly true for higher end bikes that have descended from commercial-grade equipment and can often be very heavy.
+You don’t want to have to move these around once you’ve picked a spot.
+This is particularly true for higher-end bikes that have descended from commercial-grade equipment and can often be very heavy.

 Now, when we talk about the overall package, we mean the little things that add up to complete your experience.
 These are the things that make the difference between a good and a great product.

-Another thing to look out for are pedals.
+Another thing to look out for is pedals.
 At the minimum, the bike should have provision for toe straps so that all of your leg muscles are correctly engaged throughout the pedal stroke.
-For those of you that use cycling shoes/cleats/automatic pedals, you should look for bikes that come with compatible pedals or at least ones support them.
+For those of you that use cycling shoes/cleats/automatic pedals, you should look for bikes that come with compatible pedals or at least ones that support them.

-We also really appreciate simple essentials like water bottle holders and high quality contact points (things like the saddle, handlebar grips etc.).
+We also really appreciate simple essentials like water bottle holders and high-quality contact points (things like the saddle, handlebar grips etc.).

 We prefer bikes that feel like real/outdoor bikes.
 This means that bikes with chain drivetrains, progressive resistance and coasting ability score higher than those without.

-There you have it, these are the best spin bikes we would buy for ourselves.
+There you have it; these are the best spin bikes we would buy for ourselves.
 Go ahead and pick any of them, we’re confident that you won’t be disappointed.